Updated May 26, 2023

 Introduction to Cloud Computing Security Challenges

-It all started in 2008 when Google published a paper on map-reduce and then open source started building Hadoop for cluster computing to do more parallel tasks.
-In doing so one would require large computing resources, with that comes high infrastructure cost.
-By then Amazon Web Services(AWS) was supporting web hosting and other web-related technologies on their servers from 2006.
+The following article provides an outline for Cloud Computing Security Challenges.
+It all started in 2008 when Google published a paper on map-reduce, and then open source started building Hadoop for cluster computing to do more parallel tasks.
+In doing so, one would require large computing resources, and with that comes high infrastructure costs.
+By then, Amazon Web Services(AWS) supported web hosting and other web-related technologies on their servers from 2006.
 Amazon grabbed this opportunity to support cloud-based computing resources for industrial and academic purposes.
-As the demand grew every subsequent year, more players came into the picture.
-As of now 60% of the cloud computing market is dominated by AWS and the rest by Google’s Google Cloud Platform and Microsoft’s Azure.
+As the demand grew every subsequent year, more players emerged.
+Currently, 60% of the cloud computing market is dominated by AWS and the rest by Google’s Google Cloud Platform and Microsoft’s Azure.

 Challenges in Cloud Computing